Your Guide to How NFC Access Control Works & Its Benefits

 • Ease of use.
 Using NFC technology is simple and intuitive.
 These days, who hasn’t tapped their credit card or used their phone to pay for something?
 Those things are made possible by NFC.
 As such, you’ll provide tenants with that same convenience when accessing your property.

-NFC access limitations
+Cons of NFC access

 NFC access control system alternatives